 There are two steps you can take today to banish your exhaustion and reclaim your relationship:

 - Talk to your partner or loved one.
-Acknowledge that you (or maybe both of you!) are sleep deprived and that it’s affecting your relationship.
+Acknowledge that you (or maybe both of you!) are sleep-deprived and that it’s affecting your relationship.
 Once you’ve named the problem, you can begin to work on a solution.
 Then, begin the discussion about how you’re going to tackle your baby’s sleep issues.
-Remember that sleep training can sometimes be a contentious topic between two people; check out this article about how to communicate well with your partner for tips on starting the sleep training conversation.
+Remember that sleep training can sometimes be a contentious topic between two people.

 - Develop a plan.
 Like anything else in life, teaching your baby to sleep well goes best if you have a plan in place.
 We have a number of resources to help you get started on the journey to better sleep.
 If you’re interested in a more do-it-yourself approach, please be sure to pick up your FREE copy of 5 (tear-free) Ways to Help Your Child Sleep Through the Night, our e-Book with tear-free tips to help your baby sleep better.
 For those persistent nighttime struggles, check out The 3-Step System to Help Your Baby Sleep (babies) or The 5-Step System to Better Toddler Sleep (toddlers).
 Using a unique approach and practical tools for success, our e-books help you and your baby sleep through the night and nap better.
 For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations, where you will receive a Personalized Sleep Plan™ you can feel good about!
 Sometimes an objective point of view is all that’s standing in the way of getting started and getting both of you on board.

 Parenting is challenging; that’s a fact.
 However, parenting doesn’t require that you endure months (or even years!) of sleeplessness at the expense of your relationship.
 Contact us today for help!